Olatubosun/rocksdb.docs/unordered_write.md

 *Q*: Do we need to use 2PC with WritePrepared Txns?

-*A*: No. All the user need to do is to open the same db with TransactionDB, and use it with the same standard API of vanilla rocksdb.
+*A*: No. All the user needs to do is to open the same db with TransactionDB, and use it with the same standard API of vanilla rocksdb.
 The 2PC’s feature of WritePrepared Txns is irrelevant here and can be ignored.

 *Q*: 2nd write queue in WritePrepared transactions also does ordering between the commits.
 Why does not it suffer from the same performance problem of the main write queue in vanilla rocksdb?

-*A*: The write to commit table are mostly as fast as updating an element in an array.
+*A*: The write to commit table is mostly as fast as updating an element in an array.
 Therefore it is much less vulnerable to the slow writes problem that is hurting the throughput of ordering in vanilla rocksdb.

 *Q:* Is memtable size accurately enforced in unordered_writes?